emilyfuhrman/emilyfuhrman.github.io/_posts/2017-12-24-gps-traces-in-lexical-space.md

 tags:
   - static
 ---
-GPS traces translated into what3words coordinates, transformed again based on the Levenshtein distance between each trigram.
+GPS traces translated into [what3words](https://what3words.com/) addresses, rendered using the calculated [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between each trigram.